 The University of Wales Dictionary is one of our major projects.
 The other current projects include Thomas Pennant and the Welsh and Scottish Tour, Atlantic Europe in the Metal Ages, The Cult of the Saints in Wales and Place-Names of Shropshire.
 The Centre currently has a total of over thirty staff.
-Following the retirement of Professor Geraint H. Jenkins in September 2008 Professor Dafydd Johnston is now Director.
+Following the retirement of Emeritus Professor Dafydd Johnston in December 2020, Professor Elin Haf Gruffydd Jones is now Director.

 The Centre holds regular events open to the public, including annual fora relating to our current projects, major Celtic Studies conferences, and fortnightly seminars during the winter and spring terms.

 Our core funding is provided by the University of Wales and the Higher Education Funding Council for Wales, with additional project funding from UK Research Councils and charities, the British Academy, and a variety of public and private donors.
 We are currently in receipt of funding from the Arts and Humanities Research Council for our projects on Atlantic Europe in the Metal Ages, The Cult of the Saints in Wales and Thomas Pennant and the Welsh and Scottish Tour.